kotalco/docs/ethereum/clique.md

 ```
 {% endcode %}

 In this node, we're using go-ethereum client `client: geth`, starting the PoA consensus engine `miner: true`, setting the second address in the genesis signers list `spec.genesis.clique.signers` as the coinbase `coinbase: "0xc1381ED43B327e3C7A1ADb21285f1e9cB82Bc00d"`, enabling JSON-RPC HTTP server `rpc: true`, and loading the signer account private key and password from kubernetes secrets `privatekeySecretName: ...` and `passwordSecretName: ...`.
+We're connecting to the first node using `staticNodes` option which accepts `Node` name or enode url.

+{% hint style="info" %}
+`staticNodes` accept `Node` name or enode URL. `Node` name has the format of `name.namespace`, namespace is optional if `Node` is in the same namespace.
+If the node doesn't exist, or is not up and running yet, Kotal will not raise an error.
+{% endhint %}

 You can create the private key and password secrets using: